rvem/tezos-packaging/docs/baking.md

 ```

 Packages for `tezos-node`, `tezos-baker-<proto>` and `tezos-endorser-<proto>` provide
-systemd units for running the corresponding binaries in the background
+systemd units for running the corresponding binaries in the background.

 ### Downloading zcash-params

-Since v8.0 it's required to have `sapling-output.params` and `sapling-spend.params` files from
+Since v8.0 it's required to have the `sapling-output.params` and `sapling-spend.params` files from
 the `zcash-params` within the `XDG_DATA_DIRS` to run the `tezos-node`.

-We'll need these params to be accessed by different
+We'll need these params to be accessible by different
-users (because systemd services are usually run as a separate user), thus the suggested way of getting
+users (because `systemd` services are usually run as a separate user), thus the suggested way of getting
-them via `https://raw.githubusercontent.com/zcash/zcash/master/zcutil/fetch-params.sh` script which will
+them via [the zcash script](https://raw.githubusercontent.com/zcash/zcash/master/zcutil/fetch-params.sh), which will
-download them to the `HOME` directory of the current user is not convenient.
+download them to the `HOME` directory of the current user, is not convenient.
 Moreover, it will
-download large `sprout-groth16.params` which is unused at the runtime.
+download the large `sprout-groth16.params` which is unused at the runtime.
 So, it's better to download them manually to the `/usr/local/share/zcash-params`, in order
 to do that run the following commands:
 ```